 The lanyard is a crucial connection element attached to the D-Ring of your harness, that reduces the speed, cushions the impact and protects your back from injuries.

 How does it work?
 In simple words, a lanyard is designed with material sewed together.
-In case of an impact, that stitching is taken out, decreasing the impact force and acting as shock absorption.
+In case of an impact, that stitching is taken out, decreasing the impact force and acting as shock absorber.

 2. Roofing Rope Grab